What it means to be “poor” An Insightful Short Story

 “How you see the world.
 How you deal with it.
 That determines your real wealth.”

-One aspect about this story is that it holds two messages simultaneously: One is that we can feel abundant no matter what we have, and two, that we all deserve abundance however we define that to be.
+One aspect about this story is that it holds two messages simultaneously: One is that we can feel abundant no matter what we have, and secondly, that we all deserve abundance however we define that to be.
+What it means to be “poor” is an insightful story that talk about poverty from a different perspective.